Working parent entitlement

 What does Cub need from you?

-You are required by the North Yorkshire local authority to:
+You are required by the local authority to:

-• Complete a Parent-Provider Agreement which includes your child’s details, your eligibility code, your national insurance numbers, and dates of birth.
-These will be emailed to you, and paper copies are available in the nursery reception.
+• Complete a Parent-Provider Agreement, which includes your child’s details, your eligibility code, your national insurance numbers, and dates of birth.

 You can find more information here: